valenthyne-ut/artieficer/src/clients/root/README.md

 The `bootstrap.ts` file must contain an exported function named *init*, which is responsible for executing the client.
 Artieficer passes the client configuration (`.cfg.json`) as an argument to the *init* function.

 The `.cfg.json` file contains the client's configuration.
-There currently three defined properties:
+There are currently three defined properties:
 - enabled (**boolean** type)
 - token (**string** type)
 - name (**string** type)